csftracermodeling/csftracermodeling/README.md

 # Requirements

+## For data processing

-- For data processing, FreeSurfer needs to be installed
+- FreeSurfer needs to be installed
-- the following files are needed

-The following folders/files are needed and can be obtained from ??? and should be put into the top level in your cloned reposity as:
+- The following folders/files are needed and can be obtained from ??? and should be put into the top level in your cloned reposity as:
+- the conda environment `diffusion-fenics-env` needs to be installed (see below)
 ```
 ├──data
     ├──freesurfer